treywelsh/roca/README.md

   a string type if it's an error, or an ID if it's successful In `parse_id_resp` method of the controller we need to call response_from_str twice
 - implement iterators traits for the templates

+## Note

+I tried a bunch of various XML crates (`quick-xml`, `xmltree`, [serde-xml-rs](https://github.com/tafia/quick-xml/issues/526#issuecomment-1434576848), `sxd-XXX`, `xml-doc`) to work with the partially dynamic XML.
+I didn't benchmark them, I only tried them to see how handy they are for my use case.

+At the end I chose `sxd-path` and `sxd-document` crates I wasn't able to edit XML retrieved from OpenNebula and the code was more complex than with `xml-doc`, so I finally chose `xml-doc`.

+`xml-doc` is not maintained anymore but it appears to me that's a good fit for `roca` so I may want to provide bug fixes if needed.
+If it's a problem `xmltree` may be the nearest it's behavior.
+It's built on top of `quick-xml` making it a lot more easy to use.

+The code using sxd crate it available at `master_sxd_crate` repository branch.